sangeetsatpathy/Reddit-Political-Classification/README.md

 # Reddit Political Classification

+Classifies political orientation as either Liberal or Conservative based on a message that is sent!
+Trained on Reddit messages sent in r/Conservative and r/Liberal.
-Automated political stance classification of Reddit posts/comments using natural language processing (NLP) and machine learning.
-This project builds a pipeline that ingests raw Reddit text, transforms it via feature engineering, trains classification models, and evaluates performance — with a strong focus on interpretability and real-world application.
+Automated political stance classification using natural language processing (NLP) and machine learning.
+This project ingests raw Reddit text, transforms it via feature engineering, trains classification models, and evaluates performance — with a strong focus on interpretability and real-world application.
+Compared model performance on several classifiers: Logistic Regressor, K-Nearest Neighbors, Support Vector, Random Forest, and Multilayer Perceptron.

 ---